on-ramp/api-doc/source/includes/_crypto.md

 | token           | String  | The token of the transaction if exists (e.g. usdt). | No       |
 | sender_address  | String  | The address of the sender of the transaction.       | Yes      |

+> **Caution**: To enable the fixed price feature, the merchant must add `is_fixed_price:true` to the payload data of the `/blockchain/api/v2/transaction` endpoint.
+The iframe does not pass this information automatically.

 - `get_address_v2_response` (sent by the merchant)

 Main Parameters: